bbyk/blog/domain-model-ui.md

 		...
 	}

 I intentionally did not use any specific UI MVC framework to build up the examples.
-My goal was to demostrate a concepts and how the pieces, how the pieces of concern are separated so each of them was responsible only for its own functionality.
+My goal was to demostrate a concepts and how the pieces of concern are separated so each of them was responsible only for its own functionality.

 Besides the both *FileDomain* and *ViewModel* in the examples can be easily covered with unit-tests.
 And I guess some controller functionality can be covered too.